 Try combining two things: a facet of mundane life and a certain interest or hyperfixation.

 Try it yourself.
-To start your next magical realism story or book, try combining two things: a facet of mundane life and a certain interest or hyperfixation.
+To start your next magical realism story, try combining two things: a facet of mundane life and a certain interest or hyperfixation.
 The two should meld together with ease, like how, in “Samsa in Love,” Haruki Murakami blends everyday romance with a keen fixation on Kafka’s The Metamorphosis.

 Finally, as you write your story, you’ll encounter many opportunities to expand the meaning of your extended metaphor and push the limits of fantasy.
 Lean into these moments; allow your story its zaniness.